LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 ~~~
 {: .bash}

-adding wildcards as appropriate to specify the files to delete.
+We can add wildcards above as appropriate to specify the files to delete.

-## Summary

-Within the Unix shell you can now:

-- use the command `mv` to rename and move files.
-- use the command `cp` to create a file from an existing file.
-- use the command `cat` to combine more than one file of the same file type.
-- use the wildcards `*` and `?` as place holders that delimit which files are to be manipulated by a given an action.
-- use the `rm` command to delete unwanted files.